Articles x Stories

 Love donuts?
 Then you could go on a hunt for cider donuts, a special cake donut that gets its flavor from cinnamon, nutmeg, and apple cider used in the batter, plus a heathy dose of cinnamon sugar.
 You’ll find them at Wood Orchard Market just north of Egg Harbor, at White Cottage Red Door in Juddville, Lautenbach’s Orchard Country Winery and Market in Fish Creek, and at Seaquist Orchards in Sister Bay.

 Fall is harvest season, so why not lend a hand?
-Head into the orchard at Choice Orchards in Sturgeon Bay or Lautenbach’s Orchard Country Winery in Fish Creek to pick your own apples.
+Head into the orchard at Lautenbach’s Orchard Country Winery in Fish Creek to pick your own apples.
 Find a new favorite from the wide variety now grown in Door County.
 Fill your bucket and have plenty for apple pies, apple sauce, or just to eat as you go.

 Once you’ve had your fill of beer, visit one of the county’s nationally acclaimed fine dining restaurants specializing in using locally sourced fish, beef, and produce to bring the freshest flavors to your table.

 If you’re a coffee connoisseur, Door County is your kind of place.
-You won’t find chain coffee shops here, but instead more than two dozen independently owned local coffee shops with a flavor and character each their own.
+You won’t find many chain coffee shops here, but instead almost a dozen independently owned local coffee shops with a flavor and character each their own.
 Sip on a fresh brew, nosh on pastries or breakfast sandwiches, and soak in the local conversation.

 You’re in Wisconsin, so it would almost be a crime if you didn’t get a taste of locally made cheese in the dairy state.
 Door County has no shortage of great cheesemakers.
 Whether you love goat, cheddar, swiss, chevre, or just prefer your cheese battered and fried, you’ll never have to drive far to find a place to satisfy your craving.
-Start with this list of local cheesemakers, and take some home with you!
+Stop in Renard's Cheese & Deli or Wisconsin Cheese Masters and take some home with you!

 Start your evening right by trying one of these eight uniquely Door County beer and cocktail experiences.
 Then, for a final meal before packing up for the weekend, a Door County Supper Club should definitely be on your list.
 Sip on an old fashioned, pick off a relish tray or bread basket, and enjoy whitefish fresh off the boat or a plate loaded with fried fish.
 Pick from a list of Door County’s classic supper clubs here>>